 How to Book

 The three TQQ terms break down into ten individual sessions, and you would be welcome to register for the year, or for a term, or simply to come for specific sessions that particularly interest you.

+You do not need to register in advance, just come along on the evening!
 If, however, you would like to register beforehand or to obtain further information, please contact Alison Ogden on email@example.com or 01722 424826.